-How do I register to vote for the first time?
+Register to vote for the first time

 The easiest way for you to register to vote or update your details is by applying online and to do this you are required to supply your PPSN (Personal Public Service Number).
 But if you do not have a PPSN, or do not want to share it, you can download and print a form and have it witnessed or certified when you bring photo ID to your local Garda Station or your local authority.
 For more on this see the ‘Forms’ section of https://www.checktheregister.ie/en-IE/forms